graphhopper/graphhopper-maps/README.md

 # GraphHopper Maps

 This is the user interface for the [GraphHopper routing engine](https://github.com/graphhopper/graphhopper).
-It was rewritten from scratch and will replace the [jquery-based maps UI](https://github.com/graphhopper/graphhopper#graphhopper-maps).

 Try it at [graphhopper.com/maps2](https://graphhopper.com/maps2/).

 Get started: